paninihouse/homebrew-tools/README.md

 ## Guiding principles

 The future developments of these projects will follow some guiding principles.
-Nothing crazy, but a good set of metrics to judge our own work against.
+Nothing crazy, just a good set of metrics to judge our own work against.
-If they sound very similar to the Unix philosphy to you, well that's because they kind of are ;-)
+If they sound very similar to the Unix philosphy... well, that's because we think it's great ;-)

 ### Small and laser-focused